See procedure Infant risk assessment and response decision for tasks that must be undertaken.

 Visits - weekly or fortnightly depending on classification

-Visits are to include face-to-face contact with the parent and the infant.
+Visits are to include face-to-face contact with the infant and the parent or carer.

 All visits are to be discussed between the practitioner and their supervisor to develop an active plan for each visit.
 The visits are to include contact with the infant for the purpose of seeking information, assessing risk, observing interaction between parent and infant, viewing the infant’s sleeping environment, discussing safe sleep practices and case planning with the parents.